-PHOTOS: Shraddha Kapoor Celebrates Birthday With Special Kids At NGO
+PHOTOS: Shraddha Kapoor Celebrates Birthday With Special Kids At An NGO

 Also Read: Shraddha Kapoor Birthday Special: These Pictures Prove That Her Instagram Game Is On Point!

 These ways and gestures by the actress make her presence profound amongst the audience.
-Shraddha Kapoor is currently on a promotional spree for her upcoming Baaghi 3 alongside Tiger Shroff and the audience is excited to see the duo on the silver screen once again.
+Shraddha Kapoor is currently on a promotional spree for her upcoming film Baaghi 3 alongside Tiger Shroff and the audience is excited to see the duo on the silver screen once again.

 Despite an inching release, it is incredible how Shraddha chose to spend time and celebrate her birthday with the kids at the NGO today.
-Of sharing love and ushering in celebration- Shraddha truly is loving and loved!
+Sharing love and ushering in celebration- Shraddha truly is loving and loved!